 Well, it happened to me over the weekend, and it felt like a light bulb flashed right above my head.
 I had a breakthrough I didn’t even know I needed–at, it turns out, a time when I needed it the most.

 Friday morning, I went to my ah-mazing and long time hairdresser Danai from Maven Beverly Hills for a refresher.
 My hair had lost its shape, felt tired, the color had grown out, and I was feeling uninspired (With my hair and in general.)
 We’ve been playing around with my hair color and cut for a while now, but Friday was the day we decided to bring up my honey blonde highlights to the top of my head.
 (I’m blonde!!)
+Planning to go all blonde with hair flowing all along my shoulders.
+I love my hair!

 But something different happened this time.
 I was just in for a regular hair update–not looking for something drastic.
 Which reflects how I’ve been feeling recently: a bit blah, a bit stuck and plain ol’ exhausted.
 When that happens, I have a hard time seeing the light in my work, in my own personal power and in my life.
 But thanks to a hair refresher, left the salon feeling fresh possibilities around me and that was a great start.